-Generally, recommendations about opening an efficient private practice are all about hiring more people or using the right technology.
-It wasn’t too long ago that keeping electronic health records (EHRs) was the go-to recommendation for running an efficient private practice.
+Generally, recommendations about opening an efficient private practice are all about hiring more people or using the right medical office technology.
+It wasn’t too long ago that keeping electronic health records (EHRs) was the go-to recommendation for running efficient medical offices.
 In fact, EHR usage has grown from around 20% in 2004 to 86% in 2017.

-Other recommendations have included outsourcing tasks, hiring scribes to take notes, and training administrative staff to work more effectively.
-But with the technology and digital tools available to you today, you can go well beyond these more traditional recommendations and run a more effective private practice than ever before.
+Other recommendations to improve medical office efficiency have included outsourcing tasks, hiring scribes to take notes, and training administrative staff to work more effectively.
+But with the technology and digital tools available to you today, you can go well beyond these more traditional recommendations to improve practice efficiency and run a more effective private practice than ever before.

-The top 8 ways to improve efficiency with patients
+The top 8 ways doctors can improve efficiency with patients

-When you’re trying to figure out how to see patients more efficiently, consider a combination of training and technology.
+When doctors are trying to figure out how to see patients more efficiently, consider a combination of training and technology.
 What will make the most difference in your private practice?
 Choose the one or two improvements to start with and build over time.
-Remember, if you can improve your efficiency bit by bit, over time, you’ll have accumulated a wealth of tools that can all be used to see your patients more efficiently.
+Remember, if doctors can improve the efficiency of their office bit by bit, over time, you’ll have accumulated a wealth of tools that can all be used to see your patients more efficiently.